Xanana Gusmão: Independent East Timor

 In October 2022, several families in Dili's Aimeti Laran and Becusi Craic neighbourhoods were to be evicted from their homes.
 The landowner had enforced this in court, while the families justified their right to live there by saying they had been living there for decades.
 A team from the District Court and the National Police had already removed the belongings of seven families in Becusi Craic when Xanana Gusmão intervened with media attention.
 He ordered the police officers to carry the families' belongings back into the houses and waited until they had finished the job.
 As a result, Judge Zulmira Auxiliadora Barros da Silva, who had ordered the evictions, was publicly defamed.
 The events became known as the "Aimeti Laran case" and the "Becussi Craic".
 In April 2023, the Conselho Superior da Magistratura Judicial (CSMJ) issued a press release expressing regret for the judge's "campaign of professional disparagement" and criticising the "total obstruction" of the execution of the sentence with the media present.
 The CSMJ concluded that the judge had acted correctly, declared its solidarity with the judicial officials involved and insisted on the sovereignty of the judiciary.

 In the 2023 East Timorese parliamentary election, the CNRT won 41% of the votes and gained 31 seats out of 65 in the National Parliament.
-On 1 July 2023, Gusmao was sworn in as prime minister after his party's victory in the parliamentary election.
+On 1 July 2023, Gusmão was sworn in as prime minister after his party's victory in the parliamentary election.